-This medical device manufacturer had a seal product that needed to be trimmed from its mold sprues.
-These seals did not hold their shape, were extremely pliable and required tight tolerance cuts to make an acceptable assembly.
-The trimming process could not pull, stretch or tear the material before cutting each gate free with no burrs.
+One medical device manufacturer had a seal product that needed to be trimmed from its mold sprues.
+Unfortunately these seals did not hold their shape, were extremely pliable, and required tight tolerance cuts to make an acceptable assembly.
+The trimming process could not pull, stretch, or tear the material before cutting each gate free with no burrs.

 Share this Post